 Even though Ottoman Turks ruled the Balkans for centuries, they were always an ethnic minority.
 Religious, linguistic, and social differences kept them from intermarrying with the local populations in large numbers.
 When they did intermarry, Turkish men usually married Muslim, non-Turkish women.
 Polygamy (having more than one spouse) is prohibited by state law.

 Today, many things in Yugoslavia reflect the influence of the lengthy Turkish Ottoman occupation.
 There are a number of Ottoman-style, domed mosques with pencil-thin pillars, modeled after those in Istanbul.
 The wooden houses decorated with latticework windows and containing separate quarters for men and women also have a Turkish flavor.
 Also, many of the marketplaces have specialty stores that are grouped together.

 Lamb, a favorite meat of the Turks, is typically prepared as a pilaf (rice and oil cooked with small bits of meat).
 Musaka (roasted meat and eggplant) and kapama (mutton with spinach and green onions) also are popular dishes.
 The Turks, who relish sweets, are especially fond of Turkish delight (a gummy confection usually cut in cubes and dusted with sugar).
-The Muslim religion forbids drinking alcoholic beverages; instead, the Turk drink lots of strong coffee and yogurt.
+The Muslim religion forbids drinking alcoholic beverages; instead, the Turks drink lots of strong coffee and yogurt.

 Rumelian Turks are virtually all Muslims.
 The Turks adhere to the five essential "pillars" or duties in Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
 (3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.

 The Yugoslavian Communist government that was established after World War II tolerated Muslim religious observances and institutions, including Islamic schools.
 However, Muslim Turks were required to follow the compulsory state educational system.

 The violent civil war against Bosnian Muslims begun by Bosnian Serbs in 1992 put additional pressure on the Yugoslavian Muslim communities because Yugoslavia provided the Bosnian Serbs with weapons and ammunition.